ethereum-optimism/optimism/specs/derivation.md

 Frame insertion conditions:

-- New frames matching existing timed-out channels are dropped.
+- New frames matching timed-out channels that have not yet been pruned from the channel-bank are dropped.
-- Duplicate frames (by frame number) are dropped.
+- Duplicate frames (by frame number) for frames that have not been pruned from the channel-bank are dropped.
-- Duplicate closes (new frame `is_last == 1`, but the channel has already seen a closing frame) are dropped.
+- Duplicate closes (new frame `is_last == 1`, but the channel has already seen a closing frame and has not yet been pruned from the channel-bank) are dropped.

 If a frame is closing (`is_last == 1`) any existing higher-numbered frames are removed from the channel.